 The woe-be-gone gaze of a Newfoundland is due to deep, droopy eyes, usually dark brown, set above a deep, wide muzzle.
 A devoted expression invites you to reach out frequently to stroke her long, soft ears.

-Few dogs are as sweet, loyal, and laid back as a mature Newfoundland.
+Few dogs are as sweet, loyal, and laid-back as a mature Newfoundland.
 They take a lot of things in stride—being straddled by children, a hubbub of activity in the family room, persistent cats, and other dogs trying to be friends.
 Most of the time, the dog is content to nap while life buzzes all around her.
-Friendly and affectionate, but not overly rambunctious, she often likes to be “on” her people, leaning against them or lying across their feet.
+Friendly and affectionate, but not overly rambunctious, she often likes to be "on" her people, leaning against them or lying across their feet.
 Yes, that includes babies.

 Early socializing and training also helps ensure your Newfoundland pup plays safely with children.
-Since she’ll gain almost 100 pounds in her first year, she might not realize in her youthful boisterousness that affectionately sitting on a child might be a bad thing!
+Because she'll gain almost 100 pounds in her first year, she might not realize in her youthful boisterousness that affectionately sitting on a child might be a bad thing!
 Proper cues and positive commands reinforce good behavior.

 If you decide to take in a Newfoundland rescue, consult with a trainer who specializes in large dogs to help ease the transition into your family.